Imran4424/Software-Architecture/SolidPrinciples.md

     print("Cabin width:", cars.getCabinWidth())
 }
 ```
-Let's address the by breaking the Hi
+Let's address the by breaking the Hierarchy

 ## Tell Don't ask